 “Look, this is just an extension of what Apple have been doing for some time in the browser space.
 As someone advising players in the premium content space, where these rules have applied for some time already, this extension into mobile is welcome”.

-The global networks and ad agencies
+What this means for global networks and ad agencies

 These changes are potentially a nightmare for the global networks of Facebook and Google, whose incomes are largely funded by the advertising model.
 Apple has around 25% of the global mobile market, so significant volumes of eyeballs are at stake.

 Apple will likely face opposition from the networks and advertising agencies — calling it unfair.
 It should be noted that there are some concerns from within the EU saying this falls foul of GDPR.
-Although I see this as strange, given the whole point of GDPR is the protection of privacy for consumers!
+Although I see this as strange, as the whole point of GDPR is the protection of privacy for consumers!

 I asked Duncan, “Do you agree with my synopsis, am I being too pessimistic?
 Will the global ad networks not even blink an eye at this change?
 Is it the nuclear bomb that many are describing, and could Facebook eventually move to a subscription model?”